Skip to content Skip to footer

 Behavioral problems arise when you punish undesirable behavior rather than understanding the root causes of a child’s actions.
 This is what gentle parenting focuses on to understand the root cause.

 This approach involves compassionately setting clear boundaries and expectations, which helps children understand the consequences of their actions within a context of empathy and respect.
-Using positive discipline strategies, like problem-solving together and understanding the consequences of actions, can be helpful.
+Using positive discipline strategies, such as problem-solving together and understanding the consequences of one’s actions, can be helpful.

 This way, children can learn self-control and the value of making wise decisions.
 What is the result?
 Better behavior at home and in social situations.
 This is because they’re able to internalize discipline rather than just being afraid of the external consequences.